-For thedata, we use both commercial software and open source software for data analyzation.
+For data analysis of next generation sequencing, including 454, PGM, S5, Illumina, and PacBio data, we use both commercial software and open source software.
 Below is the summary of the frequently used software:

-- CLC genomic workbench is a commercial software for analyzing and visualizing next generation sequencing data; it includes a number of features within the fields of genomics, transcriptomics and epigenomics.
+This is a commercial software for analyzing and visualizing next generation sequencing data; it includes a number of features within the fields of genomics, transcriptomics, and epigenomics.
 The CLC supports all major next generation sequencing platforms and read mapping as well as de novo assembly of hybrid data.

-- Bowtie 2 is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
-It is particularly good at aligning reads of about 50 up to 100s or 1,000s of characters, and particularly good at aligning to relatively long (e.g. mammalian) genomes.
+This is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
+It is particularly good at aligning reads of about 50 up to 100s or 1,000s of characters and aligning to relatively long (e.g. mammalian) genomes.
 Bowtie 2 indexes the genome with an FM Index to keep its memory footprint small: for the human genome, its memory footprint is typically around 3.2 GB.
 Bowtie 2 supports gapped, local, and paired-end alignment modes.

-- Newbler is the assembly/mapping program developed by 454 Life Sciences for of 454 data, it is in fact the core of both the gsAssembler/GS De Novo Assembler (GUI based), gsMapper/GS Reference Mapper Software /GUIbased), runAssembly (command-line based) and gsMapper (command-line based).
+This is the assembly/mapping program developed by for of 454 data, it is in fact the core of both the gsAssembler/GS De Novo Assembler (GUI based), gsMapper/GS Reference Mapper Software /GUIbased), runAssembly (command-line based) and gsMapper (command-line based).
 It uses k-mer based hashing and the ‘overlap-layout-consensus’ approach.
 Takes both shotgun and paired end reads.